Japan's Kishida visits Fukushima plant to highlight safety before start of treated water release | Headlines

 South Korean President Yoon Suk Yeol's government recently showed support for the Japanese plan, but he faces criticism at home.
 During a joint news conference at Camp David, Yoon said he backs the IAEA's safety evaluation of the plan but stressed the need for transparent inspection by the international community.

-Kishida said Friday the outreach efforts have made progress, and that the decision will factor in safety preparations and measures for possible reputation damage on the fisheries.
+Kishida said on Sunday that the outreach efforts have made progress, and that the decision will factor in safety preparations and measures for possible reputational damage to the fisheries.
+He said the government has provided scientific explanation to counter unscientific criticism, including from China.

 A massive March 11, 2011, earthquake and tsunami destroyed the Fukushima Daiichi plant's cooling systems, causing three reactors to melt and contaminating their cooling water.
 The water is collected, filtered and stored in around 1,000 tanks, which will reach their capacity in early 2024.